 Today I took possession of a brand new Honda 2 horsepower outboard motor.
 Air cooled, only 27 pounds (the Mariner was closer to 40), a full 5 year warranty and it starts first time, every time!

 Then, last weekend, West Coast Marine Services held its grand opening here in Bellingham advertising great prices AND they are a Honda dealer.
-I stopped by and got great help from the staff who walked me through everything I needed to know about starting the motor, basic maintenance, they even started it up in their tank and discovering the oil level was a little high, drained a bit off and retested the the motor.
-It was the best price I have found outside the one in Florida.
+I stopped by and got great help from the staff who walked me through everything I needed to know about starting the motor, basic maintenance, they even started it up in their tank and discovering the oil level was a little high, drained a bit off a

 I can't wait to attach it to our year old 11-foot Mercury tender hanging off the stern of the Key of Sea.
 It should be so much easier to hang the Honda on the transom and start it on the first pull.